Howie Richmond: International ventures and new imprints (1953–1956)

-Also in December 1950, Richmond welcomed Al Brackman as general professional manager of Hollis Music and general manager of all BMI affiliates, the later officially stepped into the position on January 2, 1951.
+Also in December 1950, Richmond welcomed Al Brackman (Note: Al Brackman (né Alexander Brackman; 1912–1992) graduated from James Madison High School in Brooklyn in June 1929.
+He was a nephew of the artist Robert Brackman (1898–1980).
+Through his aunt Betty Brackman Lottman (1902–1988) — who married George Dewey Lottman (1899–1942), lyricist of "Anchors Aweigh" — he was also a cousin of the author Herbert Lottman (1927–2014) and the film editor Evan A. Lottman (1931–2001).) as general professional manager of Hollis Music and general manager of all BMI affiliates, the later officially stepped into the position on January 2, 1951.
 In January 1951, Richmond renamed Spencer Music, Inc. to Ludlow Music, Inc. In March 1951, Richmond formed another imprint, Dartmouth Music, Inc. mainly for the purpose of accommodating foreign compositions in the United States.
-Dartmouth was eventually linked to ASCAP in July 1951 and Richmond placed Loring Buzzell as General Professional Manager of the company.
-Also in 1951, the Richmond firms moved to an even bigger office, located at 666 Fifth Avenue, New York.
+Dartmouth was eventually linked to ASCAP in July 1951 and Richmond placed Loring Buzzell as general professional manager of the company.
+Also in 1951, the Richmond firms moved to an even bigger office, located at 666 Fifth Avenue, Midtown Manhattan.
 In March 1951, Richmond began working on establishing music publishing firms in the United Kingdom and Europe.
 In September 1951, he went abroad intending to form Cromwell Music, Ltd., based in London, England, and Éditions Cromwell, based in France, but the companies stalled.

 In 1952, Richmond formed his own record label, Mars Records, which was co-operated with musician Woody Herman.
 In April 1952, Richmond formed a country music publishing imprint named Melody Trails, Inc., tied with BMI.
 Melody Trails officially launched in September 1952 and was based in Nashville, Tennessee and managed by Vic McAlpin.
 In 1953, the companies moved to yet another bigger headquarters, located at 151 West 46th Street, New York, where they would remain for several years.
 In August 1955, Richmond finally formed a British imprint, Essex Music, Ltd. based in London, England to administer the publishing of songs in the British Empire and to facilitate the licensing of American songs overseas.
-He named David Platz as Professional Manager of Essex Music, Ltd., who started the job on September 1, 1955.
+He named David Platz as professional manager of Essex Music, Ltd., who started the job on September 1, 1955.
 Cromwell Music, Ltd., which had originally been planned to launch in England in 1951, was finally launched in June 1956.
 Platz was named general manager of Cromwell Music, Ltd. Loring Buzzell left the Richmond organization in October 1955 and went on to form his own music publishing company Hecht-Lancaster & Buzzell Music.